 In this photo, I used the red umbrellas to stop the sunlight from entering my lens directly.

-By rotating the outer ring on a circular polariser the filter blocks out some forms of light entering the lens.
-For a detailed description of how circular polarising filters work, take a look at this article.
+By rotating the outer ring on a circular polarizer, the filter blocks out some forms of light entering the lens.
+For a detailed description of how circular polarizing filters work, take a look at this article.